john-tipper/johntipper.org/web/content/posts/2020-08-29-cdk-setting-up-with-java/index.md

 ### AWS Credentials with multiple AWS accounts

+**UPDATE:** ignore this section, as things have come a long way with cross-account deployments using CDK.
+Use [cdk-assume-role-credential-plugin](https://github.com/aws-samples/cdk-assume-role-credential-plugin), details [here](https://aws.amazon.com/blogs/devops/cdk-credential-plugin/), and see a later blog post by me for setting it up with CDK Pipelines.

 We are going to interact with the CDK command line tool in two ways: firstly, to synthesize a CloudFormation template that describes the infrastructure that we wish to create and secondly to initiate the deployment.
 Those tasks are accomplished by means of the `cdk synth` and `cdk deploy` commands.

 The `deploy` command obviously requires AWS credentials to work.
 Depending on your infrastructure, you *may* need AWS credentials for the `synth` command to work too: this will be the case if your code performs a lookup inside AWS, e.g. it determines which VPCs exist to deploy a resource into.